syncfusion-content/blazor-docs/blazor/chart/working-with-data.md

     </SfChart>
 ```

 On the other hand, to configure the chart using Web API, provide the appropriate endpoint Url within [`SfDataManager`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataManager.html) along with [`Adaptor`](https://blazor.syncfusion.com/documentation/data/adaptors/).
-In order to interact with the Web API and consume data from the entity framework effectively, [`WebApiAdaptor`](https://blazor.syncfusion.com/documentation/data/adaptors/?no-cache=1#web-api-adaptor) must be used.
+In order to interact with the Web API and consume data from the Entity Framework effectively, [`WebApiAdaptor`](https://blazor.syncfusion.com/documentation/data/adaptors/?no-cache=1#web-api-adaptor) must be used.

 ```cshtml
 @using Syncfusion.Blazor.Charts